willstepp/writings/joseph-the-son/jts-notes.md

 "What do you feel?"

-"I feel whiskers."
+“Whiskers."

-"No, what do you feel?"
+"No. What do you feel?"

 "Love."